valdisere-00033624valdisere-00033624

 ©Green Snowflake logo

-Tignes - Val d'Isère A green flake territory
+Tignes - Val d'Isère A 'flocon vert' region

 The Environment Observatory

-Since 2014, Val d’Isère Téléphériques has had a fauna and flora observation program on the ski area, a sign of the company’s commitment to preserving sensitive environments, protected species and the environmental integration of projects and infrastructure.
-Ecologists patrol the area to identify all the species present and areas to be preserved.
-Since 2016 with the Vanoise National Park, the Régie des Pistes and the Val d’Isère Town Hall, Val d’Isère Téléphériques has been participating in the preservation of the black grouse by continuing to set up protected areas in off-piste sectors such as the Cairn forest, the Cognon wood or the Gardes bend.
+In 2014, the Val d’Isère cable car company entered a fauna and flora observation programme for the ski area, proof of its commitment to the preservation of sensitive habitats and protected species, and its environmental approach to the integration of new projects and infrastructure.
+Ecologists patrol the ski area to identify all the species present and the zones to be protected.
+Since 2016, the company has joined forces with the Vanoise National Park, the ski area management company and the Val d’Isère council in measures to save the black grouse by creating protected areas in off-piste sectors such as the Cairn forest, the Cognon woods and Les Gardes.

 Close